Reading time: 2 minutes

 History and meaning of 'R in the month'

-Let’s start by diving into the history and meaning of ‘R in the month’.
-This old saying, referring to the months with an ‘R’ in them, warns us to prepare for the cold months.
+Let's start by delving into the history and meaning of "R in the Month."
+This old saying, which refers to months with an "R," warns us to prepare for the colder months.
 But why?

-It turns out that the 'R' months (September to April) are traditionally the period when the risk of illness and winter blues increases.
-The days get shorter, and the sun shines less, making us more susceptible to infections and a lack of essential vitamins, such as vitamin D.
+It turns out that the "R" months (September to April) are traditionally the period when the risk of illness and winter blues increases.
+The days are getting shorter, and the sun shines less, making us more susceptible to infections and deficiencies in essential vitamins, such as vitamin D.

-During these 'R' months, it is crucial to pay extra attention to your health.
-This is where vitamins come into play.
-Let's take a look at some vitamins that you can add to your daily routine:
+During these "R" months, it's crucial to pay extra attention to your health.
+This is where vitamins play a key role.
+Let's take a look at some vitamins you can add to your daily routine:

 Why?
-This is partly due to Zinc.
+This is partly due to zinc.
 Zinc supports the immune system.
-It not only supports your immune system, but also helps keep your skin healthy and is good for your hair.
-That is why our Multi contains zinc.
+It not only supports your immune system but also helps keep your skin healthy and is good for your hair.
+That's why our Multi contains zinc.

-Winter is synonymous with colds and flu.
-Vitamin C contributes to maintaining good/strong resistance in a cold environment, during and after physical exertion, supports the body's defenses and therefore has a positive effect on the immune system.
-Your best friend in these times.
+Winter is synonymous with colds and the flu.
+Vitamin C helps maintain strong resistance in cold environments, during and after physical exertion, supports the body's defenses, and therefore has a positive effect on the immune system.
+Your best friend during this time.
 Our vitamin C gives you that extra boost.

-Vitamin D3, the so-called “sun vitamin”, is important for many vital functions.
-Among other things, it contributes to the maintenance of strong bones and has a positive effect on the immune system.
-We consciously choose D3 + K2, because it contains a high dosage of D3 and the addition of K2 ensures better absorption.
+Vitamin D3, the so-called "sunshine vitamin," is important for many vital functions.
+It contributes to maintaining strong bones and has a positive effect on the immune system.
+We deliberately choose D3 + K2 because it contains a high dose of D3, and the addition of K2 ensures better absorption.

-Want to read all the ins and outs about vitamin D in the winter months?
+Want to learn all the ins and outs about vitamin D during the winter months?
 Then read this blog: click here.

 Supporting your resistance